Aftobus01/Hbm-s-Nuclear-Tech-GIT/README.md

-# NTM: Space for NT: New Horizons
+# NTM: Space for NT:NH Modpack
-## WARNING - this version of the mod IS NOT GUARANTEED to work properly OUTSIDE of NTNH
+### WARNING - this version of NTM IS NOT GUARANTEED to work properly OUTSIDE of NTNH

+**Changes compared to the upstream**
+- Removed Strawberries
+- Added custom recipes for some modpack mods
+- Added custom soundtrack
+- Added some bobbleheads
+- Added Bufka's head (so that you can put it under press)

 Hi, i am memeing things into existence, dont mind me! im just the bent fork at the end of the table -JamesH_2